rambleraptor/api-linter/docs/rules/0004/resource-name-field.md

 rule:
   aep: 4
   name: [core, '4', resource-name-field]
-  summary: Resource messages should have a `string name` field.
+  summary: Resource messages should have a `string path` field.
 permalink: /4/resource-name-field
 redirect_from:
   - /4/resource-name-field